launchdarkly-labs/talkin-ship-workshop-app/src/lib/answers.md

 ## Use Case 3

-This builds off the previous two use cases, make sure they have created flags for `storeEnabled`, `billing`, and `enableStripe` and they are serving all users.
+This builds off the previous two use cases, make sure they have created flags for `releaseUpdatedStorefront`, `updatedBillingUi`, and `migrateToStripeApi` and they are serving all users.

 1. Enable the devdebug view
    Needed code: